FroylanDiaz2423/WebXR_Proyecto_ARA/README.md

 # WebXR_Proyecto_ARA
+Connected Enterprise
-Hi everyone, this proyect is for augmented reality
+Hi everyone, this page is for watch Augmented Reality about my first proyect with the name "Project AR-A-P1C"